Jarvis-Consulting-Group/jarvis_data_eng-d14mittal/README.md

 ## Professional Experiences

-**Software Developer, Jarvis Consulting Group (2023-present)**: Developed an E-commerce application with a highly scalable environment using Spring Cloud and AWS Lambda serverless reducing company expenses by 33%.
-Built a frontend interface with technologies like HTML, CSS and React.js library.
-Reduced 80% of bugs by troubleshooting, debugging, and designing efficient, reusable, and reliable code for performance.
+**Software Developer, Jarvis Consulting Group (2023-present)**: Facilitated development of a full-stack application using technologies like React.js, Spring boot, REST API, Microservices, PostgreSQL, following the best Design-patterns and SDLC methodologies.
+Contributed to application deployment on Cloud and worked on DevOps Operations for Continuous Integration and Delivery.
+Extensively worked with the team and the tech lead to solve the challenges and derive technical solutions.

 **Software Developer, Technowiz IT Services (2022-2023)**: Developed an E-commerce application with a highly scalable environment using Spring Cloud and AWS Lambda serverless reducing company expenses by 33%.
 Built a frontend interface with technologies like HTML, CSS and React.js library.
 Reduced 80% of bugs by troubleshooting, debugging, and designing efficient, reusable, and reliable code for performance.